mweel1/usa_high_level/grants/personal-profile/government-os-services/fbi/index.md

 # FBI

-- The FBI would aggregate criminal records and have access to the [citizen tracking datawarehouse](/citzen-data-warehouse/).
+- The FBI will have access to the [citizen tracking datawarehouse](/citzen-data-warehouse/) for GPS location and other citizen data.

 - The FBI would aggregate criminal records from the state and federal jurisdictions.

 - Jurisdictions could query the FBI services for example a police department could request the cell phone individuals that were in an area where a women was mugged for questioning.

+- F.B.I would have the capability to receive web hooks when picture data was updated in the citizen data warehouse and receive video footage and identify people in the video from request from jurisdictions or internally.

 - The results would return not only the individuals in that area at the time, but also the criminal records associated with them.